OpenCollarTeam/opencollarteam.github.io/docs/Prefixes,-Chat-Commands-and-Other-Non-Menu-Functions.md

 > [prefix] channel [new number] or for instance:  jo channel 3 .

 Public chat is channel 0.
 You can turn this off so the collar doesn't listen to chat commands in local chat.
+Go to Settings and uncheck Listen 0.

 > [prefix] channel 0 : enables the collar to listen to commands in local chat.
 [prefix] channel -1 : disables the collar from listening to commands in local chat.